 ii.
 The respondent may choose to submit a written response to be maintained with the faculty letter to file.
 In this case, the faculty letter to file will be considered a finding of responsibility for the academic integrity violation specified in the complaint.
 No sanctions other than the notation of the situation in the faculty letter to file will be assigned.
 The response submitted by the respondent will be reviewed in the event of further allegations.
-The respondent will be required to certify that his or her written response is his or her own original work and the respondent must cite sources, editors, and collaborators appropriately.
+The respondent will be required to certify that their written response is their own original work and the respondent must cite sources, editors, and collaborators appropriately.